 Tommy Knight is currently starring as Caleb Bray in Jack Thorne’s Glue on E4.
 He is also known for his previous roles as Kevin in Waterloo Road and Luke in The Sarah Jane Adventures.
 Tommy’s other television credits include Dr Who, The Bill , Sorted, The Impressionists and Casualty.

 Nisha Nayar’s television credits include Law and Order, Count Arthur Strong, Doctor Who, Casualty, Rose and Maloney and Cracker.
 She is well known for her role as Elaine in Tracy Beaker.
 Nisha’s theatre credits include Sisters (Sheffield Crucible), Our Own Kind (Bush Theatre), The Optimist’s Daughter (Finborough Theatre) and Sanctuary (Riverside Studios).
 Her extensive Radio Four credits include Have Your Cake, Midnight Musing, Orland and Grease Monkeys.

-Address: Sloane Square, London, SW1W 8AS
+Venue InformationRoyal Court Theatre, Sloane Square, SW1W 8AS

 Nearest Tube or Train: Sloane Square (Circle Line, District Line)

 Nearest Buses: 19, 22, 319, C1, N19, N22, 137, 452

 Sign-up for show news and offers by email